 - Individuals preparing for non-traditional training and employment;

 - Displaced homemakers; and

 - Individuals with other barriers to educational achievement, including individuals with limited English proficiency.

-- Approximately 150 K-12 educators attend regional professional development sessions, workshops and conferences each year.
+- Approximately 150 kindergarten through grade twelve educators attend regional professional development sessions, workshops, and conferences each year.
 Attendees receive a variety of resources to support nontraditional training programs.

 The Special Populations Program is administered by:

 Career Technical Education Leadership Office